-Instructions for Completing Form 4: In the top right-hand corner of the form, provide the State name and reporting Federal fiscal year (FFY 2013).
+Instructions for Completing Form 4: In the top right-hand corner of the form, provide the state name and reporting federal fiscal year (FFY 2014).

-- Column 1(a): Enter the number of sample outlets found ineligible for inspection by reason for ineligibility.
-Provide the total number of ineligible outlets in the row marked "Total." - Column 2(a): Enter the number of eligible sample outlets with noncomplete inspections by reason for noncompletion.
+Column 1(a): Enter the number of sample outlets found ineligible for inspection by reason for ineligibility.
+Provide the total number of ineligible outlets in the row marked "Total."

+Column 2(a): Enter the number of eligible sample outlets with noncomplete inspections by reason for noncompletion.
 Provide the total number of eligible outlets with noncomplete inspections in the row marked "Total."

-Inspection Tallies I oy Reason of Ineligibility or Noncompletion State: MS FFY: 2013 (1) INELIGIBLE (2) ELIGIBLE Reason for Ineligibility (a) Counts Reason for Noncompletion (a) Counts Out of business In operation but closed at time of visit Does not sell tobacco products Unsafe to access Inaccessible by youth Presence of police Private club or private residence Youth inspector knows salesperson Temporary closure Moved to new location Unlocatable Drive-thru only/youth inspector has no driver's license Wholesale only/Carton sale only Tobacco out of stock Vending machine broken Ran out of time Duplicate Other noncompletion reason(s) (Describe.)
+in the 10 ii manieu 10 mil

+Inspection Tallies by Reason of Ineligibility or Noncompletion

+State:

+FFY: 2014

+(1) INELIGIBLE (2) ELIGIBLE

+Reason for Ineligibility (a) Counts Reason for Noncompletion (a) Counts

+Out of business In operation but closed at time of visit

+Does not sell tobacco products Unsafe to access

+Inaccessible by youth Presence of police

+Private club or private residence Youth inspector knows salesperson

+Temporary closure Moved to new location

+Unlocatable Drive-thru only/youth inspector has no driver's license

+Wholesale only/Carton sale only Tobacco out of stock

+Vending machine broken Ran out of time

+Duplicate Other noncompletion reason(s) (Describe.)

 Other ineligibility reason(s) (Describe.)

 Total Total

-FORM 5 (Required for all States not using the Synar Survey Estimation System [SSES] to analyze the Synar survey data)
+FORM 5 (Required for all states not using the Synar Survey Estimation System [SSES] to analyze the Synar survey data)